Thai Traditional Medicine has a variety of treatments to promote recovery and healing of the mother after childbirth.

 - Prevents illnesses later in life such as blurred vision, headaches, and general fatigue.

-Below we take a look at some herbs frequently applied.
-Note that—in most cases—a combination/concoction of herbs is used instead of just one herb.
+Below we take a look at some of the herbs that are most frequently applied.
+Note that — in most cases — a combination i.e. concoction of fresh or dry herbs and/or aromatic oils is used instead of just one herb.

 Carthamus Tinctorius (Safflower)